 Households may apply for a small general living expenses grant of up to £500, as long as the request demonstrably meets our charitable object of relief / prevention of poverty or hardship.

-On receipt of a letter (or email) of support from one of the following: Bishop’s Visitor, Broken Rites or diocese, confirming the separation, we are able to consider a one-off emergency payment of up to £1,500.
+For the non-ordained partner, we will require a letter (or email) of support from one of the following: Bishop’s Visitor, Broken Rites or diocese, confirming the separation, we are able to consider a one-off emergency payment of up to £1,500.

 Any payments will need to be made to an individual bank account.
 Payments to joint bank accounts will not be made.